 |Loan Amounts||$1,000 to 100% of school-certified college costs3|

-Discover offers private student loan options for many different types of students.
-The company offers private student loans to students in undergraduate, graduate, MBA, Law, Residency, Health Professions, and Bar Exam programs.
-Aggregate loan limits apply depending on the program.
-In this Discover Student Loans review, we’ll focus on loans for undergraduate and graduate students as well as consolidation loans.
+Discover offers private student loan options for students in undergraduate, graduate, MBA, Law, Residency, Health Professions, and Bar Exam programs.
+Aggregate loan limits differ based on the program.

 Undergraduate Student Loans

 Private student loans from Discover are offered to undergraduate students enrolled at an eligible, accredited college or university, at least half-time.
 There are several factors to note about undergraduate student loans from Discover, including interest rates, repayment terms, fees, and loan limits.

 Discover Student Loans are issued based on a borrower’s creditworthiness and other factors.
 Applicants with higher creditworthiness receive lower interest rates.

 Discover’s college loans have competitive interest rates for qualified borrowers.
 Variable rates start at 4.24% APR and go up to 12.24% APR.

 Discover’s variable interest rates are lower than the company’s fixed interest rate products.
 Fixed interest rates start at 5.99% APR for the most creditworthy borrowers, and go up to 13.49% APR for those less qualified.

 The lowest rates include an interest-only repayment discount and an Auto Debit reward of a 0.25% interest rate reduction.